abudaan/JazzMIDIBridge/README.md

 You have to [install the plugin](http://jazz-soft.net/download/) before you can use the JazzMIDIBridge.

+***

-In fact the JazzMIDIBridge is a wrapper around a wrapper; the Jazz browser plugin is wrapped in a MIDIAccess object, and the MIDIAccess object  is wrapped in the JazzMIDIBridge object.
+The JazzMIDIBridge is a wrapper around a wrapper; the Jazz browser plugin is wrapped in a MIDIAccess object, and the MIDIAccess object  is wrapped in the JazzMIDIBridge object.

 The MIDIAccess wrapper is a partial implementation of Jussi Kalliokoski's [W3C proposal]( https://gist.github.com/1752949) for native MIDI support in browsers.